section-engineering-education/engineering-education/content/articles/making-multipart-requests-in-android-with-retrofit/index.md

 ---
 A multipart request is an HTTP request that HTTP clients create to send files and data to an HTTP server.
 <!--more-->
 A multipart message is made up of several parts.
-A part consists of a header and a body.
+One part consists of a header and a body.
 The body can be any type of media and can contain text or binary data.
 A multipart media type can be included in a part.

 Retrofit supports requests that are in parts.
 In this tutorial, we will make a basic multipart request to a *Ktor* backend that accepts user profiles.

 ### Prerequisites
-To follow along with this tutorial, you need:
+To follow along with this tutorial, the reader will need:
 - A solid understanding of how to create and run Android apps.
 - Android Studio installed.
-- Basic knowledge of the Kotlin programming language.
+- Some basic knowledge of the Kotlin programming language.
-- Using Retrofit to make network requests.
+- How to use Retrofit to make network requests.

 ### What is a multipart request
 MIME, an Internet standard that extends the format of emails, is the source of multipart.
 Multipart requests combine one or more sets of data into a single, boundary-separated body.

 These requests are typically used for file uploads and transferring multiple types of data in a single request (for example, a file along with a JSON object).
 A multipart request is an HTTP request that HTTP clients create to send files and data to an HTTP server.
 Browsers and HTTP clients frequently use it to upload files to the server.

 ### Getting started
 In this tutorial, we will try and simulate how a user registers in an app.
 A user usually selects a profile image and enters some details to register.
 This data is then uploaded to a server where the user is authenticated.